ni/nimble/packages/nimble-tokens/CONTRIBUTING.md

 ### Icon naming

-Use [FontAwesome](https://fontawesome.com) names for icons.
-If FontAweseome doesn't contain an equivalent icon, minimize the use of metaphors; choose descriptive and unambiguous names instead.
+Use [Font Awesome](https://fontawesome.com) names for icons.
+If Font Awesome doesn't contain an equivalent icon, minimize the use of metaphors; choose descriptive and unambiguous names instead.

 | ✅ Descriptive name    | ❌ Metaphor            |
 |------------------------|------------------------|